The 4th Floor Ceremony (North)

 As a photographer, my main goal is always to get the best possible photos for my clients.
 And while its often achievable without renting a space at city hall, under certain circumstances it is indeed recommended.
 But before dipping into photography aspects of this article, let’s start with a general idea.

 So, first of all, the 4th floor feels peaceful and secluded compared to other areas.
 Your guests will certainly appreciate the fact that you’ve invested in their comfort.
 Your timeline will not lag behind because the county clerk is behind the schedule and your family photo session will take less time.

-– Bride and Groom comfort: no waiting in line for the county clerk office.
+No waiting in line for the county clerk office.
 Did you know that sometimes check-in process can take 45 minutes?

 How does the 4th floor compare to other areas?